-Go to [beacon] -> Pivoting -> SOCKS Server to setup a SOCKS4a proxy server on your team server.
-Or, use socks 8080 to setup a SOCKS4a proxy server on port 8080 (or any other port you choose).
+Go to [beacon] -> Pivoting -> SOCKS Server to setup a SOCKS4 or SOCKS5 proxy server on your team server.
+Or, use socks 8080 to setup a SOCKS proxy server on port 8080 (or any other port you choose).

 All connections that go through these SOCKS servers turn into connect, read, write, and close tasks for the associated Beacon to execute.
 You may tunnel via SOCKS through any type of Beacon (even an SMB Beacon).